robertwenink/themeworkmakesthedreamwork/archetypes/private.md

 math: false
 lightgallery: false # only set true if linked images in post

+# settings for privacy
 hiddenFromHomePage : true
 hiddenFromSearch : true
 noindex : true

+# for extremely long posts the toc does not fit if unfolded.
+toc:
+    auto : true
 ---

 <!--more-->